mcnemesis/cli_tttt/README.md

 # TTTT: TEA Text Transformer Terminal
 --------------------------------------------------------------------
- TEA, which is the TExt Alternating language is implemented here using the Python programming language as the base/host language.
+ TEA, which is the Transforming Executable Alphabet, a computer programming language, is implemented here as an interpreted language, using the Python programming language as the base/host language.
 --------------------------------------------------------------------
- The original TEA implementation is found in the TTTT Android app accessible via https://bit.ly/grabteas
+ The original/historically older TEA implementation is found in the TTTT Android app accessible via https://bit.ly/grabteas

- This commandline implementation of the TTTT is meant to extend the access of TEA to all major operating systems, by creating a standalone TEA interpreter that can be utilized in scripts or on the commandline.
+ TTTT is meant to be the official reference implementation of a TEA interpreter, with this being the commandline implementation of TTTT, meant to extend the availability of the TEA runtime to all major operating systems, by creating a standalone TEA interpreter that can be utilized in scripts, standalone programs and/or the commandline.

 ---------------------------------------------------------------------
 ### CORE IMPLEMENTOR: Joseph W. Lutalo (jwl@nuchwezi.com, joewillrich@gmail.com)